arenatheme/thelook/shopify-metafield.md

+## Adding Requirement Shopify Metafield to your store.

 Shopify metafields can help you extend the functionality of online shops by giving you the ability to store additional information on products, collections, orders, blogs, and pages.

 Eg. Add a short description, video embedded, 3D product embed... for each product page.
 Add Sub collection for Collection page.